 Shannon Burton, MSW RSW is a Registered Paediatric Social Worker.
-She solely focuses on challenges related to children, youth, and their families.
-Shannon pulls from her experience as a school board social worker / counsellor, ER hospital paediatric social worker and community children’s mental health clinician / counsellor.
+As a Child and Youth Therapist, Shannon solely focuses on challenges related to children, youth, and their families.
+She pulls from her experience as a school board social worker / counsellor, ER hospital paediatric social worker and community children’s mental health clinician / counsellor.

-She has devoted her learning and practice to the health and well-being of children and youth.
+Shannon has devoted over the last 20 plus years of her learning and practice to the health and well-being of children and youth.
 Along with providing child therapy, Shannon provides counselling to parents seeking guidance, resources, and strategies for a number of parenting-related concerns.

 While “talk therapy” is highly effective when working with adults, it’s necessary to use creative outlets of communication when working with children.
 It’s imperative as a therapist to fully understand each developmental age.

-Shannon uses a variety of therapy-related tools when working with children, such as music, drama, art, play, sand tray, movement, and yoga techniques.
+Shannon as a Child and Youth Therapist uses a variety of therapy-related tools when working with children, such as music, drama, art, play, sand tray, movement, and yoga techniques.
 All of which are integrated into Cognitive Behavioural Therapy, Dialectical Behaviour Therapy, Narrative Therapy, Motivational Interviewing and Solution Focused models.